Christianivh/udacity-MLND/capstone/project_report.md

 We will use the default solver Stochastic Gradient Descent, tuning the hyperparameters learning policy and related parameters.

 ##### Defining Models
 The models are defined in plaintext protocol buffer schema (`prototxt`) while the learned models are serialized as binary protocol buffer `.caffemodel` files following Google Protocol Buffer.
-It enables us to directly load and fine tune a pretrained CNN, which will greatly reduce the training cost and improve efficiency.
+It enables us to directly load and fine tune a pre-trained CNN, which will greatly reduce the training cost and improve efficiency.
 We will use the [Caffenet](https://github.com/BVLC/caffe/tree/master/models/bvlc_reference_caffenet) model comes with [Caffe Model Zoo](https://github.com/BVLC/caffe/wiki/Model-Zoo) framework of Caffe.

 #### Environment
 The study of this problem is performed on a Ubuntu 14.04 GPU instance of AWS EC2, with NVIDIA CUDA 7.5 and Caffe.

 ## III.
 Methodology
-In this section, we show the process of trainning CNN with Caffe.
+In this section, we show the process of training CNN with Caffe.
 We'll highlight how to improve CNN performance with two optimized methods, namely the dropout and fine tuning pre-trained network.

 ### 3.1 Data Preprocessing
 To improve the performance of file IO and memory access, Caffe load data from database and compute data in binary blobs.
 We will need to convert pickled CIFAR10 python batch to `leveldb`.